nickytonline/www.nickyt.co/src/posts/storybook-talk-live-coding-klp.md

 Storybook was originally built for React only but has since evolved to support most of today’s popular frameworks like Vue, Angular, and Svelte etc.

-There's more, including incorporating Storybook into a The Collab Lab project, so check out the full talk and [slide deck](https://iamdeveloper.com/storybook2021).
+There's more, including some live coding and incorporating Storybook into a The Collab Lab project, so check out the full talk and [slide deck](https://iamdeveloper.com/storybook2021).

 <iframe class="liquidTag" src="https://dev.to/embed/youtube?args=ypsD-9qQzYg" style="border: 0; width: 100%;"></iframe>